 - Choose my niche and offer before the Challenge starts (already done)

 While I have heard of a number of people having success with the Challenge on their first try, it seems that the majority of people succeed on their second or third try.

 So, don’t lose heart if you don’t make it on the first go.
 At such a crazy low price of $100, it means that most people will be able to afford to go through the Challenge for a second time.

 And for those who can’t afford to do it a second time, if you fall behind on the training, don’t worry.
-Still going through all the videos over the thirty days to learn the strategies, take notes and then implement in your own time.
+Still going through all the videos over the thirty days to learn the strategies, take notes, and then implement it in your own time.

 You don’t have to launch your business at the end of the thirty days if you’re not ready.
 Just put your offer together, create your funnel and launch when you’re ready to go.

 So there you have it, in answer to the One funnel Away Challenge scam, I can confirm that this course is legit and, in my opinion, worth much more than the $100 that is currently being charged to join.

 So, what do you think, is the One Funnel Away Challenge a scam or legit?
 Let me know in the comments below.

 Affiliate Disclaimer: I hope you find this resource page useful.
 Please note that some of the links on this page are affiliate links.
 This means if you click one of the above links and enroll, I may receive a commission.
 If you do sign up through one of my links, thank you, it’s much appreciated!
 Any funds I receive help to keep this site active so we can continue to produce high-quality content.
 I am an independent ClickFunnels Affiliate, not an employee.
 I receive referral payments from ClickFunnels.
 The opinions expressed here are my own and are not official statements of ClickFunnels or its parent company, Etison LLC.